waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## I. **TOP PRIORITY** - Agent Refinement & Protocol Adherence (Post-Critique #27482)
 - **Immediate Task:** Halt all non-essential progress.
 Go to the nearest Pokémon Center and fix `wkg_manager_agent_v2` and `pathfinding_agent_v2`.
 - **Reasoning:** The critique was correct.
 My agent workflow is inefficient and unreliable.
-Creating workarounds like `wkg_payload_generator_agent` is a crutch, not a solution.
 - **Protocol Enforcement:** I will *strictly* use `encounter_tracker_agent` after every wild encounter.
 No more lapses.

 ## II.
 Core Principles & Lessons Learned